Everything We Know About Chase Sapphire Airport Lounges

 It’s official: Chase is in the airport lounge business.

-But these new Chase Sapphire Lounges will face stiff competition.
+Still, these new Chase Sapphire Lounges will face stiff competition.
 American Express has been the king of airport lounges for years with its long and growing list Amex Centurion Lounges in both U.S. airports and abroad.
-And now Capital One has set the bar even higher with its first-ever lounge in Dallas-Fort Worth (DFW), with two more Capital One lounges on the way next year in Denver (DEN) and Washington, D.C.-Dulles (IAD).
+And now Capital One has set the bar even higher with its lounges in Dallas-Fort Worth (DFW), Denver (DEN), and Washington, D.C.-Dulles (IAD).

 So where will these new Chase Sapphire Lounges be?
 And how will you be able to get in?
 Read on for everything you need to know.